azhpushkin/yaacrl/README.md

 quirks here and there.
 For instance, there is neither configuration of Storage for fingerprints nor any guarantees of persistense about those, as for now.

+There are CMake targets for static and shared library.
+Both targets perform linking to shared libraries `libdl` and `libpthread` automatically.

+Note that